Clearbox-AI/clearbox-ai-academy/Fine-Tuning_LLM/README.md

 ## 🌟 Acknowledgment

 The part on fine-tuning open-source LLMs draws inspiration from the incredible **[Hugging Face Smol Courses](https://github.com/huggingface/smol-course/tree/main)**.
 Huge thanks to the Hugging Face team for their contributions to the open-source AI community! 🙌

+## 📁 What's Inside

+- **Notebooks**
+  Interactive tutorials to guide you through the fine-tuning process step-by-step.

+- **Tools and Frameworks**
+  Tutorials on using frameworks like Hugging Face's Transformers and Accelerate libraries, as well as the OpenAI API.

+- **Best Practices**
+  Tips and tricks for optimizing fine-tuning with PEFT techniques and avoiding common pitfalls.

 ## 🤝 Contributions & Feedback